Kim Tapper

 Rich Hixon

-Rich’s passion for music and theatrical arts has been ever present in his career.
-He has worked as a store manager for a DC-Metro based music retail chain, as a sales manager for JazzTimes magazine, and Smithsonian Institution’s resident associate program.
+Rich’s enduring passion for music and the theatrical arts has shaped his diverse career.
+He began as a store manager for a DC-Metro music retail chain and later served as a sales manager for JazzTimes magazine and the Smithsonian Institution’s Associate Program.

-For nearly two decades, Rich worked for an international theatrical producer as General Manager and Company Manager for live stage productions traveling across North America, Argentina, Israel and South Korea.
+For nearly two decades, Rich served as a General Manager and traveling Company Manager for an international theatrical producer, overseeing live stage productions across North America, Argentina, Israel, and South Korea.

-In 2017, Rich graduated summa cum laude from Salisbury University with a bachelor’s degree in Social Work.
-Following graduation, Rich was employed as a Case Manager for Project Home, a senior mental health residential program and as an investigator with Maryland’s Department of Human Resources Adult Protective Services.
+In 2017, he graduated summa cum laude from Salisbury University with a bachelor’s degree in social work.
+He then applied his skills as a Case Manager for Project Home, a senior mental health residential program, and as an investigator with Maryland’s Department of Human Resources Adult Protective Services unit.

-Through volunteer work, Rich has delivered meals to home-bound individuals with HIV/AIDS, provided companionship and light housekeeping chores to hospice patients, and provided mentorship to at-risk youth through a diversion program of the Department of Juvenile Services.
+Rich is dedicated to building and providing community services, having volunteered companionship, meal deliveries and light housekeeping to homebound hospice patients, and mentoring at-risk youth through a diversion program with the Maryland Department of Juvenile Services.

-In his spare time, Rich enjoys attending live music and theatre performances, traveling, exploring National Parks, trail running and competing in ultra-marathons.
+In his spare time, Rich enjoys immersing himself in live music and theater, traveling, exploring National Parks, trail running, and competing in ultra-marathons.

 Amy VanMeter